 Add the property and payroll factor fractions and divide that sum by two.
 If either the property factor fraction or payroll factor fraction has a denominator of zero, or is otherwise excluded, divide by one.
-If the average is greater than 50 percent, you are an optional apportionment taxpayer.
+If the average is more than 50 percent, you are an optional apportionment taxpayer.
+If the average is not more than than 50 percent, you are not an optional apportionment taxpayer and must apportion income to Utah using the sales factor.

-Optional apportionment taxpayers may calculate the apportionment fraction using either the equally-weighted three factor formula (Schedule J, Part 1) or the sales factor formula (Schedule J, Part 2).
+Optional apportionment taxpayers may calculate the apportionment fraction using either the equally-weighted three factor formula (Schedule J, Part 1) or the sales factor formula